-3.3 Indicator Title Percentage of regulatory compliance investigation reports produced within 30 working days Definition Quantification of investigations conducted in response to complaints related to regulatory compliance received by SAHPRA that it can process and finalise within 30 working days, from the date when a complaint is received by the Regulatory Compliance Unit to the date when the investigation is closed, actioned or handed over to an alternate authority Source of Data Signed investigations reports received Method of Calculation or Assessment Numerator: Number of investigation reports finalised within 30 working days ÷ Denominator: Number of complaints received (including carry-over investigations) x 100 Means of Verification Complaint trigger evidence or documented receipt details from the inspector Completed investigation report Investigation report tracker Line listings Assumptions New recruits will be successfully on-boarded to fill current critical vacancies Internal business processes are in place and optimised with policies and procedures to support operations Digitisation solution in place Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly Desired Performance To endeavour to conduct the highest possible number of post-marketing investigations to keep the public and consumers protected from the effects of negative post-marketing behaviour, poor product quality, and product safety concerns Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance
+3.3 Indicator Title Percentage of regulatory compliance investigation reports produced within 30 working days Definition Quantification of investigations conducted in response to complaints related to regulatory compliance received by the regulator that the regulator can process within 30 working days of when the complaint is received to when investigations is either closed, actioned or handed over to an alternate authority e.g. SAPS, SAPC, etc. Source of Data Signed Investigations reports Method of Calculation or Assessment Numerator: Number of investigation reports produced within 30 working days / Denominator: Number of complaints received (including carryover investigations) x 100 Means of Verification Complaint trigger evidence or documented receipt details from inspector Completed investigation report Line Listings Assumptions Internal business processes are in place and optimized with policies and procedures to support operations Digitisation solution in place Disaggregation of Beneficiaries (where applicable) Not applicable Spatial Transformation (where applicable) Not applicable Calculation Type Cumulative (year-to-date) Reporting Cycle Quarterly

+3.3 Indicator Title Percentage of regulatory compliance investigation reports produced within 30 working days Desired Performance To endeavour to conduct the highest possible number of investigations to keep the public and consumers protected from effects of negative post marketing behaviour, poor product quality and product safety concerns Indicator Responsibility Senior Manager: Inspectorate and Regulatory Compliance